-- be ordinarily resident in the UK on the day on which the first term of the academic year actually begins; - have been ordinarily resident in the territory comprising the EEA and Switzerland for the three-year period preceding the first day of the first academic year of the course; and - where the three-year residence period referred to above was wholly or mainly for the purpose of receiving full-time education, have been ordinarily resident in the EEA and Switzerland immediately before that period of residence.
+- be ordinarily resident in the UK on the day on which the first term of the academic year actually begins; - have been ordinarily resident in the territory comprising the EEA and Switzerland for the three -year period preceding the first day of the first academic year of the course; and where the three-year residence period referred to above was wholly or mainly for the purpose of receiving full-time education, have been ordinarily resident in the EEA and Switzerland immediately before that period of residence.

-Definition of family member "Family member" is defined in article 2 of the Directive as (again in very general terms): (i) spouse/civil partner; (ii) direct descendants of the national or their spouse/civil partner who are under 21; (iii) direct descendants of the national or their spouse/civil partner who are dependent on the national/their spouse or civil partner; and (iv) dependent direct relatives in the ascending line of the national or their spouse or civil partner.
-NB Article 7(4) makes clear that the article 7 right of residence does not
+Category of person Definition of family member A national of the UK who has exercised a right "Family member" is defined in article 2 of the Directive as under Article 7 of the Directive as a worker, (again in very general terms): (i) spouse/civil partner; (ii) self-employed person or as a self-sufficient direct descendants of the national or their spouse/civil partner who are under 21; (iii) direct descendants of the person (i.e. has sufficient resources to maintain themselves in the host Member national or their spouse/civil partner who are dependent on the national/their spouse or civil partner; and (iv) State) or as a student. dependent direct relatives in the ascending line of the national or their spouse or civil partner.
+NB Article 7(4) makes clear that the article 7 right of residence does not extend to the dependent direct relatives in the ascending line of students or to their non-dependent children.

-- 130. An example of when paragraph 8 of Schedule 1 might be relevant is where a family of UK nationals who are ordinarily resident in the UK then leave Wales to move to Spain with the parents going as workers and the children accompanying them.
-If their daughter returns to the UK aged 18 to enter HE, she may be eligible for support under paragraph 8 of Schedule 1 if she satisfies the relevant provisions. - 131.
-From September 2008 new students who are settled in the UK and exercise a right of residence anywhere in the EEA or Switzerland for a period in excess of 3 months then return to the UK and apply for support within 3 years of their return, should apply to the territory that they were resident in before they left the UK, regardless of the territory they are resident in once returned to the UK.
+An example of when paragraph 8 of Schedule 1 might be relevant is where a family of UK nationals who are ordinarily resident in the UK then leave Wales to move to Spain with the parents going as workers and the children accompanying them.
+If their child returns to the UK aged 18 to enter HE, they may be eligible for support under paragraph 8 of Schedule 1 if they satisfy the relevant provisions.

+Students who are settled in the UK and exercise a right of residence anywhere in the EEA or Switzerland for a period in excess of 3 months, then return to the UK and apply for support within 3 years of their return, should apply to the territory that they were resident in before they left the UK, regardless of the territory they are resident in once returned to the UK.